3G3M3N/Cenk_Kocak/README.md

 It was a very big dataset.
 So far, I have analyzed Turkish athletes competing in international IPF competitions.

-#This dataset includes just 2024 before competitions.
+#This dataset includes just before the 2024 competitions.

 Who is Cenk Koçak: